bshk003/arxivarius/README.md

     3. Drag and drop the *.crx* file into the `chrome://extensions/` page.
 A prompt will appear to confirm the installation.

-After installation,the settings page can be accessed by clicking the puzzle piece icon in the Chromium toolbar and selecting "*More options*" against the arxivarius entry.
+After installation, the settings page can be accessed by clicking the puzzle piece icon in the Chromium toolbar and selecting "*More options*" against the arxivarius entry.
 Alternatively, go to `chrome://extensions/` -> `arxivarius` -> `Details` -> `Extension options`.

 ### Further development